peterpme/angular-accordion-tabs-directive/README.md

 In the event that you want to use something besides active, you can do so by changing the value here:
 ```
-data-activeClsName
+data-activeClsName='differentActiveName'
 ```

 You can set the breakpoint from mobile to desktop by using
 ```
-data-transform
+data-transform='1000'
 ```

+**Note: Both these parameters are required, not optional.**

 ## Html Structure